No Result

 3. Decide narration style (first-person, character voices, accents).

-4. Secure quality recording; whether home or studio.
+4. Secure quality recording, whether home or studio.

 5. Budget for editing & proofing (don’t skip it).